 Likewise, in the past, Hulu was primarily known in the past for television content, most notably for offering TV shows the day after they air on their home networks.
 That was fine then, but now the service has made a bold Netflix-like push into original content and packs in a lot more notable films as well.

-Given all of that change and evolution, what exactly is Hulu like as a service in 2018?
+But given all of that, what exactly is Hulu like as a service in 2019?
 And given all of the other streaming apps and services available these days, is Hulu really worth your monthly cash?
 Here's what we think.

 How much does Hulu cost?

-The standard Hulu plan costs $7.99 per month, which is the same as Netflix's base streaming plan.
-However, Netflix's lowest-level plan doesn't include HD video support, while Hulu offers plenty of HD content as well as some Ultra HD 4K programming via its Hulu Originals.
+You can now sign up to Hulu for only $5.99 per month, which is a good step below Netflix's $8.99 Basic Plan.
+Netflix's lowest-level plan also doesn't include HD video support, while Hulu offers plenty of HD content as well as some Ultra HD 4K programming via its Hulu Originals.

 If you're used to Netflix and Amazon Prime Video, the sight of ad breaks every so often during a TV show will be jarring, to say the least.
 These breaks occur during the same times they would on broadcast TV, and typically last between 90 and 120 seconds each.
 For films, you'll thankfully see a pre-roll of commercials instead of interruptions - but you can't escape the cloying grasp of commercials.